Abstraction: In history

 Francis Fukuyama defines history as "a deliberate attempt of abstraction in which we separate out important from unimportant events".
+The subject has also been compared to a science examining the development of mankind using the context of the past and present.

 In linguistics

 Researchers in linguistics frequently apply abstraction so as to allow an analysis of the phenomena of language at the desired level of detail.
 A commonly used abstraction, the phoneme, abstracts speech sounds in such a way as to neglect details that cannot serve to differentiate meaning.
 Other analogous kinds of abstractions (sometimes called "emic units") considered by linguists include morphemes, graphemes, and lexemes.

 Abstraction also arises in the relation between syntax, semantics, and pragmatics.
 Pragmatics involves considerations that make reference to the user of the language; semantics considers expressions and what they denote (the designata) abstracted from the language user; and syntax considers only the expressions themselves, abstracted from the designata.
+Semantics (especially formal semantics) in particular relies on formal and abstract methods, including but not restricted to model theory, lambda calculus, and formal logic.

 In mathematics

 Abstraction in mathematics is the process of extracting the underlying structures, patterns or properties of a mathematical concept or object, removing any dependence on real-world objects with which it might originally have been connected, and generalizing it so that it has wider applications or matching among other abstract descriptions of equivalent phenomena.
+Abstraction can even be said to be a mathematician's "most important tool".

 The advantages of abstraction in mathematics are: